 Although one of Zambia’s smallest national parks, Kasanka is home to the last surviving population of elephant in the Upper Congo system.
 The elephant here are thought to be genetically distinct from their cousins in the Luangwa Valley, several hundred miles to the east.
-Like many national parks in Zambia and throughout Africa, Kasanka is unfenced and many traditional settlements are located extremely close to the park boundary.
+Like many national parks in Zambia and throughout Africa, Kasanka is not fenced and many traditional settlements are located extremely close to the park boundary.

 The main threat to elephants in this area is habitat loss and fragmentation, due to an expanding human population.
 Shrinking elephant habitat and increased human encroachment inevitably leads to human / elephant conflict, particularly during the wet season.
 During the rains, water can be found in areas which are normally dry, meaning elephants are able to travel long distances in search of food and don’t return to their usual sources of water within the national park to drink.
 This frequently results in clashes with communities as the elephants’ range becomes broader due to the free availability of water.
 As agricultural lands are located close to the park boundary and fall within the elephants’ range, crop raiding has become commonplace during the wet season, leading to a loss of livelihoods, damage to infrastructure and a deep fear and hatred of elephants in communities surrounding the national park.